 Have you, your child, or a loved one been arrested for drinking and driving under the legal drinking age?
 New York laws enact a “zero tolerance” policy on all drivers, meaning that anyone who is under the age of 21 should not be drinking and driving under any circumstances.
-The penalties for doing so are very serious; this is why you should contact a White Plains DWI lawyer right away to come to your defense.What are the Penalties for Underage DWI?
+The penalties for doing so are very serious; this is why you should contact a New York DWI lawyer right away to come to your defense.What are the Penalties for Underage DWI?

 Youths under the age of 21 are prohibited from purchasing or consuming alcohol.
 In response to this, the laws have been adjusted to be stricter when regulating underage drinkers.
 If an underage person is found to have a blood-alcohol content (BAC) between 0.02% and 0.07%, then they are have committed an offense, under the Zero Tolerance Law.
 This is equivalent to only one drink!

 These are the potential charges one could face for underage drinking and driving:

 - Driving while ability impaired (DWAI): BAC measures between 0.05% and 0.08%

 - Driving while intoxicated (DWI): BAC measures 0.08% or higher

 Tilem & Associates, PC understands that the moment you are arrested, everything changes.
 Every move you make will be critical to your defense and preserving your rights and your freedoms.
 Serving people throughout New York, our knowledgeable DWI lawyers have helped countless numbers of clients over the years find the resolution they need to overcome even the most serious of DWI cases.

 We can offer legal advice on penalties you might expect, such as: